BreadBooks/ReadMeGen/README.md

 To generate a ReadME file easily to provide convenience for the user

 ### Want to Contribute?
-Email me via my business email which will be linked below! :squirrel:
+Email me via my business email which will be linked below!

 ### Testing
 Make sure to test early and often to find and avoid any errors.